azavea/pfb-network-connectivity/deployment/README.md

 Amazon Web Services deployment is driven by [Terraform](https://terraform.io/) and the [AWS Command Line Interface (CLI)](http://aws.amazon.com/cli/).

+**NOTE**: Before deploying an AWS stack for the first time, ensure you've created the necessary resources detailed in the [AWS Batch](#aws-batch) section of this README.

 ## Table of Contents

 * [AWS Credentials](#aws-credentials)